vistasunil/CT_DevOps_WS_Module6/Kubernetes-Runbook.md

 _**This will install docker and containerd both.
 Kubernetes is going to use containerd for cluster, as docker is not supported from 1.23 version onwards.**_

-### Step 1: Create containerd configuration on both master and slave.
+i.
+Create containerd configuration on both master and slave.

 ```
 sudo mkdir -p /etc/containerd